k2dp2k/M5Stack-AtomS3-Logicanalyzer/README.md

 [![M5Stack](https://img.shields.io/badge/M5Stack-AtomS3-red.svg)](https://docs.m5stack.com/en/core/AtomS3)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-A sleek, wireless logic analyzer built for the **M5Stack AtomS3** with a stunning **Gemini-inspired dark UI**.
-Capture digital signals at up to **10MHz** on GPIO1 with real-time visualization on both the device's 0.85" display and a beautiful web interface.
+A specialized, wireless logic analyzer built **exclusively for the M5Stack AtomS3** with a stunning **Gemini-inspired dark UI**.
+This single-channel design captures digital signals at up to **10MHz on GPIO1 only**, optimized for maximum performance with real-time visualization on both the device's 0.85" display and a beautiful web interface.

 ## ✨ Features